misheska/misheska.github.com/source/_posts/2013-02-24-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 $ git pull
 ```

-How to Remove Rbenv on Mac OS X
+How to Remove Rbenv on Linux
 ================================
 To uninstall/remove Rbenv, remove the following directory:
 ```